cr88192/bgbtech_misc/README.md

 This supports being compiled as a VfW codec driver.
 This allows its use from other Windows applications while embedded in an AVI.
 AVI and a modified BMP will be the canonical formats for on-disk storage of BTIC1H video or images.

-BTIC1H is a modestly fast Blocky VQ codec using Adaptive Rice coding for things like color deltas and commands.
+BTIC1H is a modestly fast Blocky Color-Cell codec using Adaptive Rice coding for things like color deltas and commands.

-There are both faster blocky VQ codecs, as well as codecs which offer a better quality/bpp, but it works ok.
+There are both faster blocky Color-Cell codecs, as well as codecs which offer a better quality/bpp, but it works ok.

 tst_btic1h2
 ==========